DIY Tree Skirt using a Vintage Sheet

-I gathered up a few simply shabby chic sheets that I had found while treasure hunting.
-Since they were too small to use on my bed I decided to use them for my skirt.
-If I had a couple of these I could have used the ruffled trim,but I did not.
+I gathered a few simply shabby chic sheets I had found while treasure hunting.
+Since they were too small to wear on my bed, I decided to wear them for my skirt.
+If I had a couple of these, I could have used the ruffled trim, but I did not.

 Did I say this was easy?
 It is!
-I did not trace this nor did I pin it, I simply placed this on the sheet and started cutting around the perimeter.
+I did not trace or pin it; I simply placed it on the sheet and started cutting around the perimeter.

-Once you cut it out it will look like this,that center is straight the fabric is folded a bit.
+Once you cut it out, it will look like this: The center is straight, and the fabric is folded a bit.

-And if you finish cutting and it seems a little off don't worry we still need to add the trim around the edges.
+If you finish cutting and it seems a little off, don’t worry—we still need to add the trim around the edges.

 Add a Ruffle

-Start pleating and gluing your torn new diy tree skirt trim around the edges, since this is a Shabby Chic style skirt it does not have to be perfect.
-You can see how this looks by the photo above.
+Start pleating and gluing your torn new diy tree skirt trim around the edges; since this is a Shabby Chic-style skirt, it does not have to be perfect.
+The photo above shows how this looks.
 Continue doing this around the whole skirt.

 And here it is under my tree.